 There is a common misconception that when a person relapses (uses or drinks again after a period of abstinence), they aren’t trying hard enough or aren’t truly committed to recovery.
 While this is a possibility, it shouldn’t be considered the most likely scenario.
 When an individual who is seeking long-term recovery relapses, it is a sign that something in their recovery plan isn’t working quite right or might not be a good fit.
 This is a good time to evaluate treatment plans and consider what options are available to help you or your loved one get back on track.

-What about the addict that experiences chronic relapse?
+What about the person who experiences chronic relapse?

 Individuals who experience chronic relapse may go through several treatment programs, both inpatient and outpatient.
-Chronic relapse can be horribly frustrating for both the recovering addict and their loved ones.
+Chronic relapse can be horribly frustrating for both the person in recovery and their loved ones.
 Some drugs tend to have a higher rate of relapse, such as opioids like heroin, due to their physiologically addictive properties.
 When a person has been in and out of treatment, with little lasting success at sobriety, a chronic relapse prevention program can be very helpful.

-A chronic relapse prevention plan or program is designed to help the group of individuals that cannot seem to stay clean and sober.
+A chronic relapse prevention plan or program is designed to help those who cannot seem to stay clean and sober.